BLSQ/iaso/docs/pages/dev/how_to/planning-pipeline-integration/planning-pipeline-integration.en.md

 The planning creation/edition dialog should include:

 1. **Pipeline Selection**: Multi-select dropdown for available pipelines (only pipeline selection, no parameters) - Only visible if OpenHexa config is present
+   - Selected pipelines are stored in the `pipeline_uuids` field as an array of UUIDs
+   - This links specific pipelines to the planning configuration

 ### Assignment View UI (Map Page)